F483/koatest/README.md

 ## Improvements Options

+ * More tests, all edge cases must be coverd before it can be conscidered production ready.
+ * Jsonschema for API validation and description (express-jsonschema and swagger).
- * Use typescript
+ * Use typescript to increase general robustness.
- * Better ORM that with typed models.
+ * Better ORM with typed models.
- * Jsonschema for API validation (express-jsonschema and swagger)
  * Support Internationalization
  * Add linting
  * Add github actions for lint and test